ajayat/netflix-prize/doc/Explanations.md

 Il sera donc interessant de calculer la fréquence de notation de chaque client chaque jour, afin d'ajuster la pertinence d'une note donnée.

+---

+To create the similarity matrix, we used a hashmap structure: we need to quickly kknow if a user who rated this movie also rated this other one.
+But it should be too long to sort all user identifiers for a movie.
+Thanks to the hashmap, we have a more or less direct access to the user.

 ## L'algorithme de recommandation

 ### Objectif